aimacode/aima-java/aima-core/README.md

 that is all you need to do (unless you plan to write a different search than is available in the code base).

-To actually search you need to
+To actually search you need to:
-* configure a problem instance
+* Configure a problem instance.
-* select a search.
-Configure this with TreeSearch or GraphSearch if applicable
+* Select a search.
+Configure this with TreeSearch or GraphSearch if applicable.
-* call methods `findActions` or `findState` directly or instantiate a SearchAgent
+* Call methods `findActions` or `findState` directly or instantiate a `SearchAgent`.
-* print any actions and metrics
+* Print any actions and metrics.

 A good example (from the NQueens Demo) is:
 ```java